randwa1k/testangular/README.md

 * `bower install angular-ui`
 * Changed the hostname in Gruntfile.js from `localhost` to `0.0.0.0`
 * `grunt test`
-* `grunt serve`
+* `grunt serve` (no errors)

 What did I do wrong?
 How can I fix it?
+I do want livereload.